-1.1 Vollongong 2022 Revised Delivery Program 2012-17 (Adopted 17 February 2014) .1 The natural environment is protected and enhanced Strat еду 5 Year Action Service Responsibility 1.1.1 The community is actively involved in the expansion and improvement of our green corridors and other natural areas connecting the escarpment to the sea 1.1.1.1 Implement programs and events which facilitate community participation Natural Area Management/ Botanic Gardens and Annexes Manager ESP r Agencies work together to reduce pollution and its impact on our environment 1.1.2.1 Impacts from development on the environment are assessed, monitored and mitigated Development Assessment/ Regulatory Control/ Land Use Planning/ Environmental Services Manager DAC/ Manager RE/ Manager ESP 1.1.2.2 Establish effective urban stormwater management programs Environmental Services/ Stormwater Management Manager ESP/ Manager ISP 1.1.3 The potential impacts of natural disasters, such as those related to bushfire, flood and landslips are managed and risks are reduced to protect life, 1.1.3.1 Manage vegetation to reduce bushfire risk in Asset Protection Zones on natural areas under Council care and control Natural Area Management/ Emergency Management Manager ESP/ Manager ISP property and the environment 1.1.3.2 Implement a coordinated approach to floodplain and stormwater management Stormwater Services/ Natural Area Management Manager ISP/ Manager ESP 1.1.4 Projects and programs that achieve enhancement of the natural environment and escarpment are developed and implemented.
+Wollongong 2022 1.1 The natural environment is protected and enhanced Draft Delivery Program 2012-17 Revised December 2013 Strat еду 5 Year Action Service Responsibility 1.1.1 The community is actively involved in the expansion and improvement of our green corridors and other natural areas connecting the escarpment to the sea 1.1.1.1 Implement programs and events which facilitate community participation Natural Area Management/ Botanic Gardens and Annexes Manager ESP 1.1.2 Agencies work together to reduce pollution and its impact on our environment 1.1.2.1 Impacts from development on the environment are assessed, monitored and mitigated Development Assessment/ Regulatory Control/ Land Use Planning/ Environmental Services Manager DAC/ Manager RE/ Manager ESP 1.1.2.2 Establish effective urban stormwater management programs Environmental Services/ Stormwater Management Manager ESP/ Manager ISP natural disasters, s those related to bu flood and landslips managed and risks reduced to protect The potential impacts of natural disasters, such as those related to bushfire, flood and landslips are managed and risks are reduced to protect life, property and the environment 1.1.3.1 Manage vegetation to reduce bushfire risk in Asset Protection Zones on natural areas under Council care and control Natural Area Management/ Emergency Management Manager ESP/ Manager ISP 1.1.3.2 Implement a coordinated approach to floodplain and stormwater management Stormwater Services/ Natural Area Management Manager ISP/ Manager ESP 1.1.4 Projects and programs that achieve enhancement of the natural environment and escarpment are developed and implemented.
 1.1.4.1 Implement priority actions from the Illawarra Biodiversity Strategy.
 Environmental Services / Natural Area Management Manager ESP 1.1.4.2 Implement priority actions from the Illawarra Escarpment Strategic Management Plan.
-Environmental Services Manager ESP

-1.2 ongong 2022 Dur coastal areas and waterways are protected and enhanced Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strate egy 5 Year Action Service Responsibility 1.2.1 A suite of actions to manage and protect against the future risks of sea level rise is enacted.
+Environmental Services Manager ESP astal areas and s are protected and Draft Delivery Program 2012-17 Revised December 2013 Strategy 5 Year Action Service Responsibility and futu lite of actions to manage protect against the re risks of sea level rise nacted.
 1.2.1.1 Finalise and implement the Coastal Zone Management Plan.
-Environmental Services Manager ESP 1.2.2 The impacts of increasing numbers of visitors to the coast and Lake Illawarra, 1.2.2.1 Assess the impact of day visitors on service levels.
-Aquatic Services Manager PR and on our assets are managed effectively.
-1.2.2.2 Coordinate a range of Water Safety Education programs to enhance safe community access to our beaches.
+Environmental Services Manager ESP num coas and impacts of increasing nbers of visitors to the st and Lake Illawarra, on our assets are naged effectively.
+1.2.2.1 Assess the impact of day visitors on service levels.
+Aquatic Services Manager PR 1.2.2.2 Coordinate a range of Water Safety Education programs to enhance safe community access to our beaches.
 Aquatic Services Manager PR